agaro/c-lib-go-binds-dockerized/README.md

-# Build a C library and Go binds it using Docker
+# Build a C library and create Go bindings for it using Docker

-This project shows how to build a C library and a Go application that binds to the C library using Docker.

-The C library performs a sum operation, and the Go application calls this library to sum of two integers.
+The C library performs a sum operation, and the Go application calls this library bindings to sum of two integers.

 ## Project Structure
 ```